naumenko-sa/crg/README.md

 # 2. Create a bed file for prioritization of small and structural variants
 1. Good sources of gene panels are: [Panel App from Genomics England](https://panelapp.genomicsengland.co.uk/) and [Gene panel app from iobio.io](https://genepanel.iobio.io/).
-2. If gene list comes from Phetotips:\
+2. If gene list comes from Phenotips:\
 ```Rscript ~/bioscripts/genes.R phenotips_hpo2gene_coordinates phenotips_hpo.tsv```.
 Stringr should be >=1.4.
 3. Or use [genes.R](https://github.com/naumenko-sa/bioscripts/blob/master/genes.R) in a custom case
 4. Some genes might be missing (they don't have ENS IDs in phenotips tsv file, they are reported by script, you can try ~/cre/data/missing_genes_grch37.bed or GeneCards/Ensembl resources to find them).